brendenpelkie/AFL-sample-loader/docs/building.md

 - Nothing here implies an endorsement of a particular vendor.
 Links are provided to give example sources.
 - Many of the specific-sized fasteners may be better purchased from a vendor that allows for small quantities, such as Bolt Depot in the US.

+> ⚠️ **Caution**
+> Building and using this system may expose you to several hazards, including crush/pinch hazards associated with the catch clamp arm, high pressures, and mains voltages.
+Keep clear of all moving parts when testing and using the system.

 ## Build guide: